 How To Craft A Rum Old Fashioned

-Once you gather these two bar tools (or their replacements) and the ingredients, the first step is to drop a sugar cube into an old fashioned glass.
+The first step in this recipe is to drop a sugar cube into an old fashioned glass.

 Add a few dashes of orange bitters and a splash of water to the glass.